flowground/amazonaws-com-appstream-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### CreateStack
-### Creates a stack to start streaming applications to users.
-A stack consists of an associated fleet, user access policies, and storage configurations.
+> Creates a stack to start streaming applications to users.
+A stack consists of an associated fleet, user access policies, and storage configurations.<br/>

 #### Input Parameters
 * `Action` - _required_